-At Citrus Springs Charter School, there is a culture of professionalism, respect, and a universal belief that all students can learn.
+The school maintains a culture of professionalism, respect, and a universal belief that all students can learn.
 All administration and student center facilities are clean, safe, and orderly.
 Staff are trained to respond to student and schoolwide emergencies, and there is adequate staffing to ensure student safety and supervision before, during, and after school.

-The Santa Ana Student Center and Administration Office in Temecula are safe and secure, and staff are trained to address safety needs.
+The Student Center and Administration Office in Temecula are safe and secure, and staff are trained to address safety needs.
 Each facility has a Schoolwide Safety Plan, site safety captains, and specially trained campus security staff and administrators who supervise all areas of the campus during school operating hours.
-Santa Ana Student Center conducts regularly scheduled emergency drills and follows all fire and safety code requirements.
+The Student Center conducts regularly scheduled emergency drills and follows all fire and safety code requirements.
 Emergency escape routes are posted, and emergency supplies are accessible.

 All students, staff and community members are encouraged to utilize the We-Tip hotline (7 days/week, 24 hours/day) to report suspicious campus activity or crime information at 1-800-78-CRIME.
 The school facility is adequately maintained and offers a clean and orderly learning environment.
 Facility service requests are automated and prioritized to ensure that all site safety issues are addressed in a timely manner by the Springs Facilities Department.